Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.5 Low setup effort; quick to get use-ready
+Assembly 4.5 Low setup effort; quick to get use-ready.

-Value 3.9 Comfort-forward purchase; less structured support per dollar
+Value 3.9 Comfort-forward buy with less structure per dollar.

 The Varick Sofa